cx-language/cx/docs/spec.md

 parameters.
 A generic parameter is one of the following:

 > _generic-type-parameter_ → _identifier_<br>
-> _generic-nontype-parameter_ → _type_ _identifier_<br>

 The identifier of a _generic-type-parameter_ serves as a placeholder for types used to instantiate the generic class.
-A _generic-nontype-parameter_ can be used to instantiate generic classes based on a constant value of any type.

 ### Structs